 At least 64 people perished at the Winter Cherry shopping mall on Sunday, March 25.
 Investigators reported that emergency exits and other doors were blocked, windows were sealed, and the building’s fire alarm failed to sound.
 Many of the victims were children, who were watching animated films with family.

 On Wednesday, March 28, I left my house with my host mother Anna to attend an event in the central square of Comrat.
 Anna had told me that we would be gathering to express solidarity with those who suffered the Kemerovo tragedy – and, in general, with Russia.
-She cited the recent diplomat expulsions.
+She cited recent expulsions of Russian diplomats in Western countries.

 We arrived at 6:07 pm, and the group had already gathered, white balloons in hand.
 Residents would release the balloons as mourners in Keremovo had done the day before.

 Anna went to seek balloons while I photographed the crowd from above.

 By the time I got back to the ground, the white spheres had been freed.